lopezdsr/sql-query/sqlref/sql_reference.template.md

 ### CAST Expression
 {: #chapterCastExpression}

-The syntax of a *cast expression* is described by the syntax diagrams below.
+The syntax of a *cast expression* is described by the following syntax diagrams.

 The cast specification returns the cast operand (the first operand) cast to the type specified by the data type.